libvirt/libvirt-rust/README.md

 ### To execute locally tests and other excerices

+`cargo fmt -v -- --check`

+The code is formatted using `rustfmt`, you should ensure that the check is passing before to submit your patch(es).
+It may be required to execute `rustup component add rustfmt` in your environment.

 `cargo test --verbose`

 Integration tests use a real connection to libvirtd.
 For instance